aylinv94/aylinv94/README.md

 Something about me...
 </h2>

-* *Data Scientist with Lawer background and more than 7 years of experience in legal and sales department*
+* *Data Scientist with Lawyer background and more than 7 years of experience in legal and sales department*
 * *I am open in working with **new tech stack**, always trying to **improve myself***
 * *I consider myself a **critical thinker** and a **problem solver person***